fulldecent/blog.phor.net/_posts/2020-07-15-biosample-permission-token-nft.md

 ## The permission problem space

 Permission is a broad problem space covering any *permit*, where a *permitter* will ultimately authorize some *property* use to a *permittee*.
-These permits cover a broad field of authorizations, which may also be  called “grants,” “consents,” “licenses,” and “clams.”
+These permits cover a broad field of authorizations, which may also be called "grants," "consents," "licenses," and "claims."
 A practical example is the licensing deals in force to produce *FIFA 20*, a football video game [EA-1] [EA-2] [FIFA-1]:

 ![Licensing](/assets/images/2020-07-15-biosample-permission-token-nft.webp)